Tour company Thomas Cook collapses, global bookings canceled

 The Associated Press called the hotel, as well as the British Embassy in Tunis, but no officials or managers were available for comment.

-Associated Press writer Jill Lawless in New York contributed.
+Associated Press writer Jill Lawless in New York contributed to this report.

 Sign up for Daily Newsletters